Kubernetes Multi-Node Cluster on Raspberry Pi 4

 - From your home router DHCP devices list, you should be able to see you Raspberry Pi IP

-. - Now SSH into you Pi and set the hostname.
+in my case, the name is raspberrypi_Ethernetand the ip192.168.0.114. - Now SSH into you Pi and set the hostname.
 The default username is

-and default password israspberry
+piand default password israspberry:

-with your choosen name: You could also use sed to replace the original hostname with the new one:1$ sudo sed -i 's/raspberrypi/itdd-k8s-worker-2/' /etc/hosts /etc/hostname
+You could also use sed to replace the original hostname with the new one:

-- [Optional] In my case I've also decided to create a DCHP reservation, so that I'll always know what IP assigned to what device:
+1$ sudo sed -i 's/raspberrypi/itdd-k8s-worker-2/' /etc/hosts /etc/hostname - [Optional] In my case I've also decided to create a DCHP reservation, so that I'll always know what IP assigned to what device:

 - Proceed in the same way for the remaining nodes. in my case I'll setup 3 nodes: